Crafting an effective salary negotiation email

 Don't forget to look at your goals as part of a process.
 It takes patience, flexibility, and awareness to identify and evaluate opportunities that can lead you to reaching your goals.

-Download our Salary negotiation email template
+Download our salary negotiation email template

 Salary negotiations can take on many forms, and you have to adapt to each unique situation.
 With that in mind, we’ve created a series of 8 email templates to help you negotiate your salary.
 Feel free to adapt them to your needs.
 Click ‘download’ to get started!